-Applications

-C1.
-First-time, first-year (freshman) students: Provide the number of degree-seeking, first-time, first-year students who applied, were admitted, and enrolled (full- or part-time) in Fall 2010.
+Applications C1.
+First-time, first-year (freshman) students: Provide the number of degree-seeking, first-time, first-year students who applied, were admitted, and enrolled (full- or part-time) in Fall 2013.
 Include early decision, early action, and students who began studies during summer in this cohort.
 Applicants should include only those students who fulfilled the requirements for consideration for admission (i.e., who completed actionable applications) and who have been notified of one of the following actions: admission, non-admission, placement on waiting list, or application withdrawn (by applicant or institution).
 Admitted applicants should include wait-listed students who were subsequently offered admission.

-Total first-time, first-year (freshman) men who applied 320 Total first-time, first-year (freshman) women who applied 488 Total first-time, first-year (freshman) men who were admitted 251 Total first-time, first-year (freshman) women who were admitted 393 Total full-time, first-time, first-year (freshman) men who enrolled 87 Total part-time, first-time, first-year (freshman) men who enrolled 17 Total full-time, first-time, first-year (freshman) women who enrolled 120 Total part-time, first-time, first-year (freshman) women who enrolled 17

-C2.
-Freshman wait-listed students (students who met admission requirements but whose final admission was contingent on space availability)

-Do you have a policy of placing g students on a waiting list? ' Yes [\boxtimes No --------------------------------- ------------------------------- --- ------- ------------- ----
+Total first-time, first-year (freshman) men who applied Total first-time, first-year (freshman) women who applied 370 Total first-time, first-year (freshman) men who were admitted Total first-time, first-year (freshman) women who were admitted 325 Total full-time, first-year (freshman) men who enrolled Total part-time, first-year (freshman) men who enrolled 0 Total full-time, first-time, first-year (freshman) women who enrolled 90 Total part-time, first-time, first-year (freshman) women who enrolled 0 C2.
+Freshman wait-listed students (students who met admission requirements but whose final admission was contingent on space availability) Do you have a policy of placing students on a waiting list?
+Yes □ No If yes, please answer the questions below for Fall 2013 admissions: Number of qualified applicants offered a place on waiting list Number accepting a place on the waiting list Number of wait-listed students admitted 129 Number of wait-listed students admitted Is your waiting list ranked?
+No If yes, do you release that information to students?
+Do you release that information to school counselors?
+Admission Requirements C3.
+High school completion requirement Check the appropriate box to identify your high school completion requirement for degree-seeking entering students: ☐ High school diploma is required and GED is accepted ☐ High school diploma is required and GED is not accepted ☐ High school diploma or equivalent is not required C4.

-Admission Requirements

-C3.
-High school completion requirement

-- Check the appropriate box to identify your high school completion requirement for degree-seeking entering students: - High school diploma is required and GED is accepted - High school diploma is required and GED is not accepted - High school diploma or equivalent is not required

-C4.
 Does your institution require or recommend a general college-preparatory program for degree-seeking students?

-- Require

-- Recommend

-- Neither require nor recommend
+Require Recommend Neither require nor recommend